eldewritohelp/eldewritohelp.github.io/index.md

 </div>

 <h1>El Dewrito 0.6 Help</h1>
-<p>This is an unofficial compilation of commonly seen issues with ED 0.6 for Halo Online. <a href="https://imgur.com/a/WAHDW1d">If you haven't already don so, please read through this guide.</a></p>
+<p>This is an unofficial compilation of commonly seen issues with ED 0.6 for Halo Online. <a href="https://imgur.com/a/WAHDW1d">If you haven't already done so, please read through this guide.</a></p>
 <p><a href="https://cdn.discordapp.com/attachments/331531527324172288/437422409469919232/tea3.txt">Download a .txt with possible solutions</a></p>